 It has taken me decades to learn to see what is there rather than yearn for what is absent.
 Where once in winter, I would have bemoaned the lack of light, foliage and drama, I can now appreciate the bare twigs and lichen.
 Just stand back from an uncut hedge and you start to see the colour.
 A proper mixed native hedge is sort of ‘striped’ where the repeated planting pattern of the different species is reflected in the rhythmic blocks of their coloured twigs.

 I have always enjoyed a well-formed twig.
 One of my earliest memories is of finding larch twigs, with perfectly formed, rosebud-like cones, that were elegantly sprinkled along its lichen-covered length and deciding that they had to be collected and displayed at home.
-It seems I am not alone: Anthropologie has latched on to the Sticks Sensation and started selling them in bundles for £40.00.
+It seems I am not alone: Anthropologie latched on to the Sticks Sensation last year and started selling them in bundles for £40.00.
 Save yourself the cash and get out there and cut or pick up your own.
 Arrange them in a jug or old coffee pot and enjoy the gentle satisfaction of having achieved the same effect for free.

 Hazel & Lime